sparsht123t/Ethereum-Blockchain-Web3-Flutter-Dapp/README.md

 ## Ethereum-Blockchain-Solidity-Metamasak-SmarContract-Web3

-In this app user can check balance ,deposit and withdraw its purchased Lucifer Coin from the Ethereum Network as per Ethereum latest Gas fees,
+In this app user can check balance ,deposit and withdraw its purchased Lucifer Coin from his Ethereum balance account by the Ethereum Network as per Ethereum latest Gas fees,

 ✅  ETHEREUM NETWORK\
 ✅  Solidity\